 - What are you willing to do to achieve those accomplishments?

-The answers to those questions are the stuff that manifestos are made of!
+The answers to those questions are the stuff that purpose statements are made of!
 They are thought provoking and get to the heart of the matter.
-Those answers will help you clarify the main concept of your manifesto.
+Those answers will help you clarify the main concept of your statement.